 To obtain legal representation, an attorney-client relationship must be formed, usually through a retainer agreement or contract between you and an attorney.
-Once retained by you, your attorney can act on your behalf, from negotiating a satisfactory settlement to litigating your case to verdict.
-Retaining an attorney as soon as possible after your cause of action accrues can be helpful because there are important deadlines (e.g., statutes of limitation and notice requirements) you must meet to ensure you do not lose out the compensation and coverage you deserve.
+Once retained, your attorney can act on your behalf, from negotiating a satisfactory settlement to litigating your case to verdict.
+Retaining an attorney as soon as possible after your cause of action accrues can be helpful because there are important deadlines (e.g., statutes of limitation and notice requirements) you must meet to ensure you do not lose out the compensation you may be eligible to receive.

-Hurt in an accident and need a car accident lawyer?
-Call William Mattar today for help at (844) 444-4444.
+Hurt in a car accident and need an injury lawyer?
+Call William Mattar today for 24/7 help at (844) 444-4444.